querycert/qcert/README.md

 ## Documentation

-Code documentation and background information can be found at (https://querycert.github.io)
+Code documentation and background information can be found at: https://querycert.github.io